D-X-Y/landmark-detection/SBR/README.md

 ## Training

-See the `configs` directory for some example configurations.
+See the `configs` directory for some example configurations, and a pre-trained model on 300-W is at [Google Driver](https://drive.google.com/drive/folders/1ylMoVuUaNPqP7GSeWS3yE-wfU9JEJSSu).
 ### Basic Training
 ```
 python ./exps/basic_main.py [<required arguments>]